 - Breach – A breach occurs when a person has a duty to protect others and, through either action or inaction, fails in that duty.
 Here, the truck rear ended a car at a red light.
 It is usually the case, but not always, that when a truck rear ends a car sitting at a red light, the driver of the truck has breached their duty.

 - Cause – The plaintiff needs to show that the accident was the cause of their injuries.
 In this example, medical documentation will need to show that the cause of the broken arm was the accident.

 - Scope – It must be foreseeable that the accident and accompanying could happen.
 The example of a broken arm resulting from a rear-end collision is certainly foreseeable.

 - Damages – Lastly, the plaintiff must have suffered physical injury.
 The broken arm certainly meets this criteria.

-An additional concept to keep in mind is statute of limitations.
-This is the time limit in place to file a complaint in court.
+The statute of limitations is the time limit in place to file a complaint in court.
 For all negligence cases, including Bronx truck accidents, the limit is three years in New York according to NY CPLR § 214.

 Timing is extremely important in these cases as insurance companies are aware of these limits and will not negotiate a settlement if the time has passed.
 Individuals need to contact Bronx truck accident attorneys right away.